 The thermostat exists to regulate the temperature in the interior of a refrigerator, beginning a new cooling cycle when required.

 The thermostat inside of a refrigerator is prone to breaking.
-Troubleshoot and call a repairman in CITY for service the moment a problem happens.
+Troubleshoot and call a repairman in South Dakota for service the moment a problem happens.

 How Does Refrigeration Work?